Skip to main content

 Technical Analysis

 CVE-2025-34254 is an information disclosure vulnerability classified under CWE-204 (Observable Response Discrepancy) affecting D-Link Nuclias Connect firmware versions 1.3.1.4 and earlier.
 The vulnerability arises because the login endpoint returns different JSON error messages depending on whether the username submitted exists in the system.
-Specifically, the 'error.message' string varies, allowing an unauthenticated remote attacker to distinguish valid usernames from invalid ones without any authentication or user interaction.
-This username enumeration can facilitate subsequent attacks such as credential stuffing, brute force password attempts, or social engineering by confirming valid account identifiers.
-The vulnerability affects all versions up to 1.3.1.4, indicating a broad impact across deployed devices.
-The CVSS 4.0 vector (AV:N/AC:L/AT:N/UI:N/VC:L/VI:N/VA:N/SC:N/SI:N/SA:N) indicates network attack vector, low attack complexity, no authentication or user interaction required, and limited confidentiality impact without integrity or availability effects.
-D-Link has publicly acknowledged the issue and is working on a patch, but no fixes are currently available.
-No known exploits are reported in the wild yet.
-The vulnerability is significant for environments relying on Nuclias Connect for network management, as it leaks sensitive account information that could be leveraged in multi-stage attacks.
+Specifically, the `error.message` string varies, allowing an unauthenticated remote attacker to distinguish valid usernames from invalid ones.
+This username enumeration flaw can be exploited without any authentication or user interaction, making it relatively easy to exploit remotely over the network.
+Although the vulnerability does not directly enable unauthorized access or code execution, it compromises confidentiality by leaking user account information.
+This information can be leveraged to facilitate further attacks such as password guessing, credential stuffing, or social engineering.
+The CVSS 4.0 base score is 6.9 (medium severity), reflecting the network attack vector, no required privileges, no user interaction, and limited confidentiality impact.
+D-Link has confirmed the vulnerability and is working on a patch, but no fixes or exploits are currently publicly available.
+Organizations using affected Nuclias Connect versions should be aware of this flaw and prepare to apply updates once released.

 Potential Impact